Sales & Support: +1 (480) 360-6463

 • Helping the surgeon with operatory set up, clean up, and anesthesia administration

-• Monitoring patients vital signs before a surgery
+• Monitoring patient’s vital signs before surgery

 • Informing patients on oral health care and treatment plans

-• Operating 3D scanning and X-Ray equipment and developing radiographs
+• Operating 3D scanning and X-ray equipment and developing radiographs

 • Preparing and monitoring patient charts, updating their records, and recording treatment plans